novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 'This trip to the U.S. and Korea might be the wisest investment decision of my life.'

-Whether it was 【Yahoo】 or 【Jungle】, if they enter Japan, they would all be places where 【Software Bank】 had a stake.
+Whether it was 【Yaho】 or 【Jungle】, if they enter Japan, they would all be places where 【Software Bank】 had a stake.

 Wouldn't 【Software Bank】 then have a tremendous influence on Japan's portal market?

-Feeling a sense of pride, Son Jung-ui left 【Jungle】 and thought about his upcoming schedule.
+Feeling a sense of pride, Son Jung-yi left 【Jungle】 and thought about his upcoming schedule.

 It needed a slight adjustment.